mmerrell/support-tracker/README.md

   - `activities.py` - Temporal Activities
   - `client.py` - Script that puts tickets through the workflow
   - `models.py` - @dataclasses
+  - `base_workflow.py` - Base workflow, with activity helpers
   - `workflow.py` - The main Temporal workflow
   - `worker.py` - The Temporal worker
   - `client.py` - For running tickets through the Temporal workflow from the cli
   - `requirements.txt` - Python dependencies.
 Namely temporal.
   - `start_worker.sh` - script that starts the Temporal worker within a virtual env
-  - `run_demo.sh` - script that runs the comparison demo within a virtual env

 ## Prerequisites
+- I have only tested this on a Mac ARM laptop--I would think it works on Windows, except that the python commands are bound to be different
 - Python 3.8+
-- Temporal server running (scripts assume localhost:7233 -- edit worker.py, comparison_demo.py and client.py to change)
+- Temporal server running (scripts assume localhost:7233 -- edit worker.py and client.py to change)
 - `pip install temporalio`

 ## Initialize the environment